 The Durbin & Greenbrier Valley Railroad makes its home in Elkins, WV.
 The railroad runs excursion trains that take visitors into the mountains on historic passenger trains.
 The D&GVR shares the Elkins Depot with the Welcome Center.

-The Allegheny Highlands Trail starts at the depot and goes from Elkins to Thomas.
+The Allegheny Highlands Trail starts at the depot and goes from Elkins to Hendricks.
 Bike, hike, horse-back ride and cross-country ski the 26-mile trail.
 Enjoy live music and shows at the Rotary Amphitheater, located behind the depot.
 Located in the Elkins Town Square, the Welcome Center is only steps away from downtown shopping and dining.

 Just down the road from the depot is the Darden Mill.
 Built in 1902 for the Elkins Milling Company, this recently renovated building now houses the West Virginia Railroad Museum and the Appalachian Forest Discovery Center.
 The Darden Mill is open May-October, Thursday-Sunday from 10am-4pm.
 Visit the railroad museum and learn about the important role railroads played in West Virginia history.
 At the Discovery Center learn about the history, culture, forestry, and nature of Appalachia and how important it is to preserve these aspects of the region.

 Davis & Elkins College was founded in 1904 and has a beautiful campus adjacent to downtown Elkins.
 The summer mansions of the city’s founders, Senators Henry Gassaway Davis and Stephen B. Elkins, are located on the campus.
 Graceland is now an inn and Hallihurst is an administrative building, both are open to the public.